Seeing your cat throw up right after using the litter box can be alarming.

 Possible Causes of Post-Litter Box Vomiting

-When a cat keeps throwing up undigested food after using the litter box, it is referred to as post-litter box vomiting.
+When a cat vomits undigested food after using the litter box, it is called post-litter box vomiting.

 Note that it’s not essential for your cat to experience all these symptoms, but analyze whether a few reasons and their occurrence habits match the exact issue.